-There is a strong relationship between industrial clustering and poverty reduction in Pakistan as the least poor districts have agglomeration of multiple industries, and the two industrial clusters-the
+There is a strong relationship between industrial clustering and poverty reduction in Pakistan as the least poor districts have agglomeration of multiple industries, and the two industrial clusters-the coastal strip around Karachi-Winder-Hub and

 73 "Balochistan Energy Crisis."
 Dawn, 28 Jun 2016.